What is a Resistor? Definition, Unit, Symbol, Types, Color Code

 Tolerance tells the reliability of the resistor means how much the Ohmic value may differ.
 This difference may occur due to the temperature or fabrication.
 This is the last color mentioned always.

-See also Difference between AC and DC
+See also Difference Between Series and Parallel Circuits 🔌

 Tolerance corresponding to the color code is in the table below: